 Personally, I can’t wait to get my hands into Austrian Books Online.
 Hopefully sooner rather than later, the Austrian National Library will have finished digitising 600,000 books (many of them historic) as part of a project with Google.
 They will be available online for free.

 My tip: Watch out for the temporary exhibitions about milestones of Austrian history, they are high quality.
 If you are keen to explore little known exhibits and historic Austrian documents, dip into some of the permanent collections.

-go to baroque period in Vienna – From Baroque Architecture To Baroque Gardens
+explore more about the baroque period in Vienna – From Baroque Architecture To Baroque Gardens

-go to Schonbrunn Palace – History, Tours, Facts and Secrets
+visit Schonbrunn Palace – History, Tours, Facts and Secrets

 go to Imperial Palace Vienna – Hofburg Wien Guide and Map

-go to Vienna Travel Planning – Trip Planning And Travel Consulting By Vienna Unwrapped
+get help with Vienna Travel Planning – Trip Planning And Travel Consulting By Vienna Unwrapped